 4.1 Comparison of algorithms with test measurements

 First, we tested the algorithms with data acquired from our own field-flow fractionation.
 Standard protocols with a constant crossflow were used.
-Before elution, the sample was focused at 12 % of the total channel length.
+Before elution, the sample was focused at z%=12 % of the total channel length.
 The details of the measurement protocols are given in the supporting information (Table S.1-S.3).
 BSA was measured at Vc=2.5 mlmin-1 and Vc=3.5 mlmin-1.
 To provide an example for a lower crossflow, additional measurements with PS nanospheres were conducted at Vc=0.5 mlmin-1.
 For BSA, the signals of the UV-Vis detector were chosen, for the PS measurements, UV and RI were considered.

 Table 2: Parameters used for calibration experiments with test measurements